-The EuroMillions lottery is one of the most popular lotteries in the world with a jackpot that seeds at £13 million.
-Given its popularity it comes as no surprise that there are several scams around that can turn a lottery player’s dream of winning a lottery into a nightmare.
+The EuroMillions lottery is one of the most popular lotteries globally, with a jackpot starting at £13 million.
+Given its popularity, it is no surprise that several scams around can turn a lottery player’s dream of winning a lottery into a nightmare.

-In the past lottery scams involved overseas lotteries but these days any lottery is used as a cover and the recent trend is to try conning people on the EuroMillions lottery.
+In the past, lottery scams involved overseas lotteries.
+Still, these days any lottery is used as a cover, and the recent trend is to try conning people on the EuroMillions lottery.

-Typically the first point of contact can be via an email in which the potential victim is informed of a ‘win.
-Many of these types of emails look remarkably legitimate and some cons men even link the mail back to the original site.
+Typically the first point of contact can be via an email in which the potential victim gets informed of a ‘win.
+Many of these emails look legitimate, and some cons men even link the mail back to the original site.

-Some scam artists will pretend to be a lottery official and call the potential victim informing them about the ‘good news’.
+Some scam artists will pretend to be the lottery official and call the potential victim, informing them about the ‘good news.
 Some even send letters.
-What all of these con men have in common is that they will ask for personal information and bank details, something a legitimate lottery wouldn’t do.
+All of these con men have in common that they will ask for personal information and bank details, something a legitimate lottery wouldn’t do.

 Another trick is to ask for a ‘processing fee’, ‘taxes’ or ‘handling fees’ from the victim because a legitimate lottery would never ask you to pay taxes or fees before receiving a prize.
-If required, taxes would be deducted from the prize itself.
+Instead, if required, taxes would get deducted from the award itself.

 Protecting yourself against scams is a matter of vigilance and common sense.
-For starters, remember that you can only win a lottery if you participated so if you receive information about a multi million win on EuroMillions, Lotto or any other lottery, the rule of the thumb is – if you haven’t played, you didn’t win.
+First, remember that you can only win a lottery if you participate, so if you receive information about a multi-million win on EuroMillions, Lotto, or any other lottery, the rule of the thumb is – if you haven’t played, you didn’t win.

-On a happier note, tonight’s EuroMillions is worth a massive £39 million after rolling over three times so don’t miss this opportunity to win a jackpot tonight.
+On a happier note, the current EuroMillions is worth a massive jackpot after rolling over many times, so don’t miss this opportunity to win a jackpot tonight.